jreverri/ignite22/README.md

 # Ignite 2022
-links and additional resources related to the Ignite 2022 session
+links and additional resources related to the Ignite 2022 session - Securing Transactions in a Zero Trust Environment